apache/incubator-knox/books/0.3.0/config.md

    This allows for fail-over from one gateway instance to another even when encryption is being used while not allowing the compromise of one encryption key to expose the data for all clusters.

 NOTE: the SSL certificate will need special consideration depending on the type of certificate.
 Wildcard certs may be able to be shared across all gateway instances in a cluster.
-When certs are dedicated to specific machines the gateway identity store will not be able to be blindly replicated as hostname verification problems will ensue.
+When certs are dedicated to specific machines the gateway identity store will not be able to be blindly replicated as host name verification problems will ensue.
 Obviously, trust-stores will need to be taken into account as well.